Invarion/invarion-docs/docs/rapid-plan/integrated-mapping/importing-roads.md

 ![Imported_Roads](./assets/Imported_Roads.jpg)

-## Matching the Width of Imported Roads
+## Matching the width of Imported Roads

 As you have a set scale, you can accurately measure the width of the satellite road with a **distance marker** tool and adjust the road object properties accordingly.
 To make this easier, lower the opacity of the layer your roads are on.